krlmlr/makeR/README.md

 The second variant installs from a local Git clone of this project (here, `../makeR`);
 for the third variant (read-write access to GitHub), `krlmlr` is your GitHub user name.
+Take a look at [the installer script](https://github.com/krlmlr/makeR/blob/gh-pages/install) if you're curious.

 ### Initially cloning the submodule